 Autodesk Fusion 360 is a powerful design CAD and CAM software that is free to use for hobbyists and startups with less than $100k revenue per year.
 This software can be downloaded from our website or directly from Autodesk.
 You can design your own custom 2D & 3D parts right in Fusion, or you can simply import your own part files from your favorite CAD program.
 The software is easy-to-use for beginners new to drafting, and Autodesk has published an ever-growing library of tutorial videos to follow along and learn.

-Download and install Fusion 360 on a Windows Computer as well as activating a hobbyist or start up license.
+Download and install Fusion 360 and activate as a hobbyist or small business if you qualify.

 Start your first sketch and learn to move around in Autodesk Fusion 360.